Mathematical Foundations of TemporalHazard

 By default, every phase shares the same covariate vector from the model formula.
 Each phase gets its own coefficient vector :

-This means the same predictors can have different effects on early vs. late risk — a core feature of multiphase models.
+So the same predictors can have different effects on early vs. late risk, which is a core feature of multiphase models.

 4.2 Phase-specific covariates